 From Diversifying Economic Quality: A Wiki for Instructors and Departments

 Inquiry-based learning is an educational approach in which educators enable students to create knowledge, teaching them to become problem solvers and critical thinkers.
-In contrast to a classic 'chalk and talk' presentation in which an instructor delivers information to students, students learn how to gather, apply, analyze, and evaluate information themselves.
+In contrast to a classic 'chalk and talk' presentation in which an instructor delivers information to students, students learn how to gather, analyze, and evaluate information themselves.

-Students of teachers who emphasized interest in science, further study in science, and experimental methods had higher scores and this benefit was significantly greater for underrepresented minority students.
+Students of teachers who emphasized interest in science, further study in science, and experimental methods had higher scores; this benefit was significantly greater for underrepresented minority students.
 According to an overview of past research about the effectiveness of inquiry based learning , past projects to increase gender ratios in the sciences have found improved success rates with an inquiry-based teaching compared to traditional lecture formats.

 How to Incorporate Inquiry-Based Learning

 Incorporating Inquiry-Based Learning into the classroom requires changing the environment from one of passive information reception to one of curiosity and desire for explanations.
 This shift in thought can be achieved by adopting several related practices and attitudes.

 - Become familiar with Bloom's Taxonomy and help your students move up the pyramid.

 - Use One-minute papers.

 - "The one-minute paper is a "modest, relatively simple and low-tech" innovation designed to obtain regular feedback from students.
 In the final minute or two of class, the teacher asks students to respond to the following two questions:

 - 1. What is the most important thing you learned today?